meghdut1996/Building-and-Deploying-a-Bengalore-house-price-prediction-model/README.md

 # Bengalore Hose Price Prediction

-> In this Project The main aim of this project is to Deploy the model on Cloud server(AWS+heroku) & predict house prices based on various features.
+> In this Project i have worked on Bengalore house Price DataSet, the main aim of this project is to Deploy the model on Cloud server(Heroku) & predict house prices based on various features.

 ## Steps  for Heroku Server
 >* Train Model